Mythsoul/Medium-projects/README.md

 Access the application: Open your browser and navigate to http://localhost:3000 (or the specified port).

 # Upcoming Projects
 I have more projects in the pipeline that will be added soon!
-And the projects here will be updated too
+And the projects here will be updated too..

  # Help will be apreciated